Nick Young: Los Angeles Clippers (2012)

-On March 15, 2012, Young was traded to the Los Angeles Clippers in a three-way trade involving the Denver Nuggets and Washington Wizards.
-Later, on April 16, 2012, he helped the Clippers clinch their first playoff berth in 6 years with a 19-point performance against the Oklahoma City Thunder.
+On March 15, 2012, Young was traded to his hometown team the Los Angeles Clippers in a three-way trade involving the Denver Nuggets and Washington Wizards.
+On April 16, 2012, Young helped the Clippers clinch their first playoff berth in six years with a 19-point performance against the Oklahoma City Thunder.
 He was also a key part of the Clippers' comeback victory against the Memphis Grizzlies in game one of the first round of the 2012 playoffs, making three three-pointers in under a minute.

 Philadelphia 76ers (2012–2013)

 On July 12, 2012, Young signed with the Philadelphia 76ers to a one-year deal.

 Los Angeles Lakers (2013–2017)

 On July 11, 2013, Young signed with the Los Angeles Lakers.
 During the 2013–14 season, he converted a Lakers-record seven four-point plays while averaging a career-high 17.9 points per game.

 On July 21, 2014, Young re-signed with Lakers to a reported four-year, $21.5 million contract.
 During training camp, he suffered a complete tear of the radial collateral ligament in his right thumb, and was expected to miss six to eight weeks.
-After missing the first ten games of the season with the injury, Young made his season debut on November 18 against the Atlanta Hawks, recording 17 points and 5 rebounds in a 114–109 win.
-On December 12, he scored a season-high 29 points in a 112–110 win over the San Antonio Spurs.
+After missing the first 10 games of the season with the injury, Young made his season debut on November 18 against the Atlanta Hawks, recording 17 points and five rebounds in a 114–109 win.
+On December 12, he scored a season-high 29 points in a 112–110 victory over the San Antonio Spurs.

 On November 30, 2016, Young was ruled out for two to four weeks due to a strained right calf muscle.
-On December 17, 2016, he made eight three-pointers and scored a season-high 32 points in a 119–108 loss to the Cleveland Cavaliers.
+On December 17, he made eight three-pointers and scored a season-high 32 points in a 119–108 loss to the Cleveland Cavaliers.
 Between late December and early January, Young's burst from long range gave him 36 three-pointers in eight games—the most in an eight-game stretch in Lakers franchise history.
 On April 2, 2017, after being held out of 11 of the previous 12 games despite being healthy, Young was shut down by the Lakers for the last five regular-season games.
 On June 21, 2017, the Lakers announced that Young elected not to exercise his option to extend his contract for the 2017–18 season, thus becoming an unrestricted free agent.